-You can use this information to determine whether or not the feature request is coming from target users.
+You can use this information to determine if the feature request is coming from target users.

 Understand use cases when you’re building a new feature

-Instead of reading through scattered user conversations, you can check the feature voting platform, and see which users or companies asked for a certain feature.
+Instead of reading through scattered conversations, you can check the feature voting platform.
+From there, you can see which users or companies asked for a certain feature.
 Those are the people you can reach out to for further research.

-A product manager’s decisions affect many-a-metric when it comes to the building, marketing, optimizing, and growing.
-Feature voting is a great way to make sure you’re making the right decisions and crushing business KPIs.
+When it comes to building, optimizing, and growing, a PM’s decisions have a huge impact.
+Feature voting is a great way to make sure you’re making the right decisions that align with your goals.

 Feature voting can show you the top feature requests from trialing users who didn’t convert to paid.